AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

 ## Setup

-It is very easy to manage the project using NetBeans.
+It is very easy to manage the project using [NetBeans IDE](https://netbeans.org/).

 1. Download the source code.
-2. Open the project in NetBeans.
+2. Open the project in NetBeans IDE.
 3. Click `Run`
 4. Select `Glassfish` server as Application Server.